-During the month, our Fund declined 3.50% in MYR terms, in line with the benchmark as positive relative contribution from South Korea was offset by Taiwan and India.
-Year-to-date, our Fund declined 6.65% in MYR terms, underperforming the benchmark by 9.75% mainly due to Taiwan where we were structurally underweight TSMC due to single stock limit constraints.
-However, we note that this issue has been alleviated from September with the removal of TSMC from the benchmark.
+During the month, our Fund declined 0.17% in MYR terms, outperforming the benchmark by 328 basis points (bps) mainly from Taiwan, South Korea and India.
+Year-to-date, our Fund declined 6.81% in MYR terms, underperforming the benchmark by 692 bps mainly due to Taiwan where we were structurally underweight TSMC up till August due to single stock limit constraints.
+However, we note that this issue has been alleviated from September with the removal of TSMC from the benchmark, and performance has since improved.